HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## Semantic SEO and data quality

-Semantic SEO has evolved from focusing purely on keyword matching to leveraging structured data for deeper contextual understanding, which is now essential for search engines to provide more accurate and relevant results.
-It allows websites to build thematic depth and meaning into their content by using entities and structured metadata, enhancing the ability of search engines like Google and Bing to grasp the intent behind queries rather than just focusing on keyword frequency.
+SEO has evolved beyond simple keyword matching into what we now call <a hreflang="en" href="https://wordlift.io/blog/en/entity/semantic-seo/">Semantic SEO</a>.
+This modern approach leverages structured data and contextual understanding to help search engines provide more accurate results.
+By implementing structured metadata and focusing on topical relationships, websites can build deeper meaning into their content.
+This allows search engines like Google and Bing to better understand user intent, rather than just counting keyword frequency.

 By implementing semantic SEO, businesses can create content clusters based on topics, not just individual keywords, making their content more discoverable and contextually relevant across various search platforms, including voice search assistants.
 This approach significantly boosts search engine rankings and user engagement, as structured data allows search engines to understand the content at a more granular level, making it easier to match user intent.

 Data quality plays a key role here as well.
 High-quality structured data ensures consistency and accuracy, which is crucial not only for search engines but also in combating misinformation.
 It helps maintain trustworthiness across the web, especially as structured data is increasingly used in AI-powered systems like knowledge graphs for fact validation and enhancing large language model (LLM) training.

-For example, organizations such as EssilorLuxottica, Shiseido and others are using semantic technologies like knowledge graphs to link content and provide users with more detailed, contextually relevant results.
+For example, organizations such as EssilorLuxottica, L'Oréal, Wallmart, Shiseido and others are using semantic technologies like knowledge graphs to link content and provide users with more detailed, contextually relevant results.
 This practice also aids in AI-powered content discovery and makes content easier to retrieve through Generative Search like Perplexity or You.com.

 Investing in semantic SEO and maintaining high-quality structured data not only enhances search visibility but also lays a foundation for future-proofing content for AI-driven discovery.​